Can a Joint Owner of a Property Force a Sale?

 2. Identify the Benefits & Burdens of the Property

 Now you need to understand the benefits and burden of the property you own.
-The benefits include profits, leasing money, own property, etc. Likewise, the burden includes taxes, repairing costs, mortgage payments, etc. Now you have to clarify who consumes how much benefits and who paid for the burden how much.
+The benefits include profits, leasing money, owning property, etc. Likewise, the burden includes taxes, repair costs, mortgage payments, etc. Now you have to clarify who consumes how much benefits and who pays for the burden how much.

-The one who paid more for financial burdens has the possibility to get more percentage.
+The one who paid more for financial burdens can get a higher percentage.

 3. Try for a Voluntary Sale